zix99/rare/docs/usage/expressions.md

 ## Errors

-The following error strings may be returned while compiling your expression
+The following error strings may be returned while compiling or evaluating your expression

 ```go
 const (